 In January, National PTA’s Every Child in Focus campaign centers on the Suburban Child.
-Use these ideas to help support children with Special Needs in the school community.
+Use these ideas to help support children in the school community.

 Host an Afterschool Care Fair

 Local daycares and/or community centers come to the local school PTA meeting or event and showcase (like a job fair but with afterschool programs) the afterschool care programs that they offer.
 Attendees can “shop” so to speak, and choose which program would work best for their family and sign their kids up or do more research.

 - Afterschool care center directors/employees

 - School guidance counselors

 - What are your needs for afterschool care?

 - What programs do these centers offer to meet those needs?

 PTA parents can get together and create an afterschool transportation carpool or system in which they take turns taking home students who may not have a ride home to prevent them from being stuck at school or the library because of their parents’ work schedules.